 Let me explain what I mean with a personal story.

 Two fellow employees were debating the subject of living together before marriage.

-Actually, it wasn’t a debate; it was a one-sided, mean-spirited, public shaming, self-righteous takedown by the church-goer to the non-churchgoing coworker for their behavior.
+It wasn’t a debate; it was a one-sided, mean-spirited, public shaming, self-righteous takedown by the church-goer to the non-churchgoing coworker for their behavior.